ebrains-cls-interactive/docs/_sources/getting_started/getting_started.rst.txt

 ===============

-The Service Account is a REST API service allowing developers to submit jobs, on behalf of HBP Collaboratory users, to remote HPC systems.
+The Service Account is a REST API service allowing developers to submit jobs, on behalf of EBRAINS Collaboratory users, to remote HPC systems.

 For a thourough explanation on how to use the service, please refer to the
 |sa_doc_link|